joomla-collab/htaccess_tricks/README.md

 ------

 ## Disallow access to rogue PHP files throughout the site, unless they are explicitly allowed
-By below htaccess rule, you can disallow access to unknown php files.
-By default 3 php files should be allowed.
+The below htaccess rule, allows you to disallow access of unknown php files.
+By default 3 php files should be allowed in Joomla!
 If you wish to allow more php files, you can add them.
 ```
 RewriteCond %{REQUEST_FILENAME} (\.php)$
 # Exclude index.php of front-end